 South Africa's wine regions find world-class potential with diverse, value-driven wines.

-About one hour’s drive northeast from Capetown is the Swatland (who couldn’t love a place with a name like Swartland?)
+About one hour’s drive northeast from Capetown is the Swartland (who couldn’t love a place with a name like Swartland?)
 Region, often called the bread basket of South Africa for its seemingly endless acres of wheat.
 Swartland is perhaps the most emblematic example of the great growth in new South African wineries as growers and vintners seek to take advantage of its unique Mediterranean climate.

 Swartland contains some excellent vineyard land, particularly along the banks of the Berg River where the mountain foothills provide some distinctive soil/climate conditions for producing exceptional grapes.
-Swatland is also a harbor for new growing techniques and biodynamic farming, a combination that has proven quite successful in many international growing venues.
-It is clear that the many emerging wineries and their extensive wine portfolios will eventually afford Swatland a seat at the table of great South African growing regions.
+Swartland is also a harbor for new growing techniques and biodynamic farming, a combination that has proven quite successful in many international growing venues.
+It is clear that the many emerging wineries and their extensive wine portfolios will eventually afford Swartland a seat at the table of great South African growing regions.

 Anyone who keeps tabs on the rapid growth of the South African wine industry can tell you the country’s export progress is on the far side of amazing.
 Most of the country’s developmental aspect can be traced to the demise of South Africa’s constraining political mandate, Apartheid, which restricted export growth by its very nature.
 During its dominance, the South African wine industry was reduced to almost bystander status due to Apartheid’s negative global influence.